hemeryar/coi-with-popups/CONTRIBUTING.md

 # coop-with-popups

-This repository is being used for work in the W3C coop-with-popups, governed by the [W3C Community License Agreement (CLA)](http://www.w3.org/community/about/agreements/cla/).
+This repository is being used for work in the W3C coi-with-popups, governed by the [W3C Community License Agreement (CLA)](http://www.w3.org/community/about/agreements/cla/).
 To make substantive contributions, you must join the CG.